andreaskm/andreaskm.github.io/README.md

 _*Not using the \<HTML>\</HTML> tags means the OL map will be rendering without needing a css file*_

+I also like to add `<body style="margin: 0">` here, but this can also be added in the application.css file later

 Create `src/main.tsx`

 ```typescript jsx